The Sinking

 By the end of 1862 both New York and foreign underwriters had been to the scene of the wreck attempting some salvage.
 Before sailing, the Daily Alta California listed the underwriters of the gold as Indemnity Mutual Insurance, Marine Insurance Co., Royal Exchange Insurance Co. and London Assurance Co.

-Those efforts failed, but a San Francisco native, T.J.L.
-Smiley mounted another expedition and managed to salvage an estimated $300,000 of the gold in early 1863, which was shipped to San Francisco onboard the Pacific Mail steamship Constitution.
+Those efforts failed, but a San Francisco native, both Thomas J.L.
+Smiley and a man named Irelan mounted expeditions and managed to salvage an estimated $300,000 of the gold in early 1863, which was shipped to San Francisco onboard the Pacific Mail steamship Constitution.

-For his efforts, Smiley was prosecuted in San Francisco.
-By the end of August, 1864, the charges against him were dropped.
-So, in December, 1864 Smiley mounted another expedition aboard the ship Commodore.
+By the end of August, 1864, the charges against him were dropped in return for payment of $40,000 to Lloyd's of London.
+Lloyd's also settled with Irelan for $7,000 earlier in 1864.
+Then, in December, 1864 Smiley mounted another expedition aboard the ship Commodore.

 With the invention of compressed gas diving and scuba gear, local divers continued to visit the wreck and take off pieces of the ship.